segmentio/segment-docs/src/connections/reverse-etl/index.md

 4. [Create Mappings](#step-4-create-mappings)

 > info ""
-> Depending on what plan you're on, the UI navigation and interface will look different from what's presented in the docs until Reverse ETL fully rolls out to all users.
+> Depending on what plan you're on, the UI navigation and interface will look different from what's presented in the docs until Reverse ETL rolls out to all users for GA.

 ### Step 1: Add a source
 A source is where your data originates from.
 Traditionally in Segment, a [source](/docs/connections/sources/#what-is-a-source) is a website, server library, mobile SDK, or cloud application which can send data into Segment.
 In Reverse ETL, your data warehouse is the source.